 Intangible assets primarily consist of the value of a government sales contract, product backlogs, and consulting and non-compete agreements recognized as a result of the acquisition of certain assets of DSE, Inc., more fully described in Note Q to the Company's Consolidated Financial Statements, and the value of customer relationships, trademarks and non-compete agreements related to AMTEC Less Lethal Systems, Inc. ("ALS"), a reporting unit in the Company's Defense segment.
-ALS was formed in 2011 following the acquisition of certain assets of ALS Technologies, Inc., described in Note P to the Company's Consolidated Financial Statements.
-The intangible assets are all attributable to the Defense Products segment.
+ALS was formed in 2011 following the acquisition of certain assets of ALS Technologies, Inc. The intangible assets are all attributable to the Defense Products segment.
 The government sales contract intangible asset is amortized based on units fulfilled under the three year contract, while the other intangible assets are amortized on a straight-line basis that approximates economic use, over periods ranging from one to nine years.
 The increase in amortization is primarily attributable to the acquired government sales contract, under which significant shipments began in 2014.